GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 generate_issm_bcs.sh creates ISSM input files (ISSM*.bin and ISSM*.toolkits) to be used in GEOS.
 The "ISSM" prefix is used to make sure ISSM doesn't inadvertently try to read other binary files.
 Run via: sbatch generate_issm_bcs.sh h_max h_min
-where the optional arguments h_min and h_max are (approximately) the maxium and minumum element edge length in meters, respectively.
-Running without these arguments results in default values of h_max=24000 and h_min=2000.
+where the required arguments h_min and h_max are (approximately) the maxium and minumum element edge length in meters, respectively.

+Default example is produced with:

+sbatch generate_issm_bcs.sh 24000 2000

 Data is currently read from: /discover/nobackup/agstubbl/ISSM/data/ That directory is organized into AIS (Antarctica) and GRIS (Greenland) subdirectories.

 Output is currently stored here (for reference):
-/discover/nobackup/agstubbl/ISSM/geos_bcs/ISSM_ME40000_N9080_AIS_GRIS
+/discover/nobackup/agstubbl/ISSM/geos_bcs/

 The domain naming convention (ISSM_ME*_N*...) is described below.